Remote Development Using Digital Ocean: Remote SSH

 From VSCode, open Remote SSH: Connect to Host and enter the name of the connection.
 For this example, I've used digitalocean-example

-This will open up a new VSCode window.
+This will open a new VSCode window.
 Open, File: Open Folder and enter /root/src/devcontainer-typescript-example When prompted, Reopen in Container.

 VSCode: devcontainer running on a droplet